lmedranos/QUED/README.md

 ```bash
 python3 smile2database.py -i dataset.csv -x 'SMILE' -y <optional target> -o <output directory> -n 0
 ```
-By default, this program performs conformational search considering this configuration: `-gfn2 -gbsa h2o -mrest 5 -rthr 0.1 -ewin 12.0 -mquick -norotmd`.
+By default, this program performs conformational search considering this configuration: `-gfn2 -gbsa h2o -mrest 10 -rthr 0.1 -ewin 12.0`.
 In case the user decides to use a different setting, `line 84` of this script should be modified with the desired arguments.

 ### Validate trained ML regression models
-The hyperparameters of trained ML models are included in pickle files in the [ZENODO repository](https://zenodo.org/records/17106019).
+The hyperparameters of trained ML models are included in pickle files in the `models` directory (`krr_models.xz` and `xgb_models.xz`).
 The user can choose between XGBoost and KRR models trained for physicochemical properties, toxicity and lipophilicity prediction (we include only the best models per dataset and per regression model).
 The script `dataset2pred` allows the user to use these trained models to 1) Validate the results reported in the paper.
 2) Perform inference in a new dataset of molecules.
-The flag `-v` serves for the objective (1), in this case, the user must include the employed training dataset (in HDF5 format), which can also be found in the [ZENODO repository](https://zenodo.org/records/17106019).
+The flag `-v` serves for the objective (1), in this case, the user must include the employed training dataset (in HDF5 format), which can also be found in the `models` directory (`training_sets.xz`).

 In the case of XGBoost, the trained pipeline is already included in the pickle file.
 ```bash